shb37/netflix-devsecops-deployment/README.md

 5. Once you get the load balancer hostname details, you can access the ArgoCD dashboard through it.

 6. We need to enter the Username and Password for ArgoCD.
-The username will be admin by default.
+The username will be 'admin' by default.
 For the password, we need to run the command below:
 ```
 kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
 ```